michaelbZA/my-website/content/posts/fc-series/03-effective-kpis-drive-business-performance.md

 ## Next Steps for Your KPI Journey

 1. **Audit current measures**: Classify existing metrics into KRIs, RIs, PIs, and KPIs
-2. **Workshop CSFs**: Identify 5-8 organizational critical success factors
+2. **Workshop CSFs**: Identify 5-8 organisational critical success factors
 3. **Pilot better frequency**: Select 2-3 metrics to measure more frequently
 4. **Visual management**: Create simple dashboards for team performance dialogues
 5. **Review and refine**: Establish a quarterly KPI review process

 ## Conclusion

 Effective performance measurement isn't about more metrics—it's about better metrics.
-As Parmenter emphasizes, "Let's put time, effort, and money into measuring those activities that, when done well, will deliver the results we need" (Parmenter, 2015).
+As Parmenter emphasises, "Let's put time, effort, and money into measuring those activities that, when done well, will deliver the results we need" (Parmenter, 2015).

 By applying his systematic approach to KPIs, financial controllers can lead a transformation from measurement as a bureaucratic exercise to measurement as a performance driver.